 Defining moral standards

 Now, many consider the subject of defining moral standards a different matter.
 While many agree that there can be a standard Truth for some issues, many feel that there is no standard for moral behavior that applies to all people equally.
 They say that no individual or group should be able to tell anyone else how to act because what is "right" for one person may be considered "wrong" by another.
 The only way that can be true is if there is no Enforcer of the consequences of actions considered immoral.
-If there is One, then what He says goes if you care to get the benefits of what He offers.
+If there is One, then what He says goes whether or not you care to get the benefits of what He offers or even just refuse to accept the consequences.
 If you don't care about that, or don't believe that He exists, then follow your opinion.
 Just don't complain when you get to the "reward" and find out you are wrong.

 "Understanding" the bad behavior